vernondcole/learn-salt/README.md

 # learn-salt

-#### (Using salt-cloud to learn SaltStack basics)
+### Using salt-cloud to learn SaltStack basics

-This project uses a salt-cloud network with Vagrant-powered VirtualBox virtual machines as a sandbox to experiment with and learn [Salt](https://saltstack.com/) and [salt-cloud](https://docs.saltstack.com/en/latest/topics/cloud) by building and controlling a bevy of computers.
+This project uses a salt-cloud network with Vagrant controlled VirtualBox virtual machines as a sandbox to experiment with and learn [Salt](https://saltstack.com/) and [salt-cloud](https://docs.saltstack.com/en/latest/topics/cloud) by building and controlling a bevy of computers.

 ### Installation

 Clone [1] [this git repository](https://github.com/vernondcole/learn-salt) onto your target environment -- which should be the workstation where you plan to do the lessons.
 You will control your bevy from this place.
+Proceed with the instructions in [the installation lesson](lessons/installation/install.md).

 Place it in the `/projects/learn-salt` directory[2].
 Or not -- you don't really have to put it there.
 All lessons should work if you put it somewhere else, like `/home/myusername/learn` or wherever.
 Examples will be configured and tested to operate from any random directory you like.